 SOLIRIS may also increase the risk of other types of serious infections.
-If your child is treated with SOLIRIS, make sure that your child receives vaccinations against Streptococcus pneumoniae and Haemophilus influenzae type b (Hib).
+If one's child is treated with SOLIRIS, make sure that the child receives vaccinations against Streptococcus pneumoniae and Haemophilus influenzae type b (Hib).
 Certain people may be at risk of serious infections with gonorrhea.
-Talk to your doctor about whether you are at risk for gonorrhea infection, about gonorrhea prevention, and regular testing.
-Certain fungal infections (Aspergillus) may also happen if you take SOLIRIS and have a weak immune system or a low white blood cell count.
+Talk to the doctor about whether one is at risk for gonorrhea infection, about gonorrhea prevention, and regular testing.
+Certain fungal infections (Aspergillus) may also happen if one takes SOLIRIS and has a weak immune system or a low white blood cell count.

-Before you receive SOLIRIS, tell your doctor about all of your medical conditions, including if you: have an infection or fever, are pregnant or plan to become pregnant.
-It is not known if SOLIRIS will harm your unborn baby, or are breastfeeding or plan to breastfeed.
-It is not known if SOLIRIS passes into your breast milk.
+Before one receives SOLIRIS, tell the doctor about all of the medical conditions, including if one: has an infection or fever, is pregnant or plans to become pregnant, and is breastfeeding or plans to breastfeed.
+It is not known if SOLIRIS will harm an unborn baby.
+It is not known if SOLIRIS passes into the breast milk.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell the doctor about all the medicines one takes, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 SOLIRIS and other medicines can affect each other causing side effects.

-It is important that you: have all recommended vaccinations before you start SOLIRIS, receive 2 weeks of antibiotics if you immediately start SOLIRIS, and stay up-to-date with all recommended vaccinations during treatment with SOLIRIS.
-Know the medications you take and the vaccines you receive.
-Keep a list of them to show your doctor and pharmacist when you get a new medicine.
+It is important that one: has all recommended vaccinations before starting SOLIRIS, receives 2 weeks of antibiotics if one immediately starts SOLIRIS, and stays up-to-date with all recommended vaccinations during treatment with SOLIRIS.
+Know the medications one takes and the vaccines one receives.
+Keep a list of them to show the doctor and pharmacist when one gets a new medicine.

-If you have PNH, your doctor will need to monitor you closely for at least 8 weeks after stopping SOLIRIS.
-Stopping treatment with SOLIRIS may cause breakdown of your red blood cells due to PNH.
-Symptoms or problems that can happen due to red blood cell breakdown include: drop in the number of your red blood cell count, drop in your platelet counts, confusion, kidney problems, blood clots, difficulty breathing, and chest pain.
+If one has PNH, the doctor will need to monitor closely for at least 8 weeks after stopping SOLIRIS.
+Stopping treatment with SOLIRIS may cause breakdown of the red blood cells due to PNH.
+Symptoms or problems that can happen due to red blood cell breakdown include: drop in the number of the red blood cell count, drop in the platelet counts, confusion, kidney problems, blood clots, difficulty breathing, and chest pain.

 SOLIRIS can cause serious side effects including serious allergic reactions.
-Serious allergic reactions can happen during your SOLIRIS infusion.
-Tell your doctor or nurse right away if you get any of these symptoms during your SOLIRIS infusion: chest pain, trouble breathing or shortness of breath, swelling of your face, tongue, or throat, and feel faint or pass out.
-If you have an allergic reaction to SOLIRIS, your doctor may need to infuse SOLIRIS more slowly, or stop SOLIRIS.
-The most common side effects in people with PNH treated with SOLIRIS include: headache, pain or swelling of your nose or throat (nasopharyngitis), back pain, and nausea.
+Serious allergic reactions can happen during one's SOLIRIS infusion.
+Tell the doctor or nurse right away if one gets any of these symptoms during the SOLIRIS infusion: chest pain, trouble breathing or shortness of breath, swelling of the face, tongue, or throat, and feeling faint or pass out.
+If one has an allergic reaction to SOLIRIS, the doctor may need to infuse SOLIRIS more slowly, or stop SOLIRIS.
+The most common side effects in people with PNH treated with SOLIRIS include: headache, pain or swelling of the nose or throat (nasopharyngitis), back pain, and nausea.

-Please see the accompanying full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections, available at: www.soliris.net.
+For more information, please see the accompanying full U.S. Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections, also available at: www.soliris.net.